itucsdb1513/itucsdb1513/docs/developer/member4.rst

 Find Piece
 ++++++++++
 * Pieces can be retrieved from the Movement table in two ways.
-One of them is to find a piece by piece name and piece move and the other method is just pushing *Find Piece* and it lists all pieces in the table.
+One of them is to find a piece by piece name and piece move and the other method is just clicking *Find Piece* button and it lists all pieces in the table.

-  **SQL statement for finding piece by piece and piece move : **
+  **SQL statement for finding piece by piece name and piece move : **

 .. code-block:: python